The challenge

 The execution

-Added "friction" to the onboarding process.
-Users now wager their time, setting a specific career goal (e.g., "Interview in English") and committing to a schedule.
+Added persona types during the onboarding process.
+Users now set their start level, setting a specific career goal (e.g., "Interview in English") and committing to a schedule.

-Updated the progress bar with a Streak Freeze and Wager system where users could bet virtual currency on their own consistency.
+Updated the progress bar with a Streak Freeze where users could be motivated by their own consistency.

-This shifted the daily trigger from "I should learn" (high friction) to "I don't want to lose my streak" (loss aversion).
+This shifted the daily trigger from "I should learn" to "I don't want to lose my streak".

 Restructured the information architecture to align with career outcomes.
 Instead of "Level 4 Complete," the milestone became "Certified: Business Introduction."